 |Status and effect:||Please see the notice at end of this document.
 This is not “guidance” for the purposes of the BSB Handbook I6.4.|

 Many barristers retain information from old cases.
 Much of it is stored on computers.
-This information could be leaked in the event of a cyber attack on a Chambers server or a personal computer, or if data was left on an old PC after disposal.
-Such a leak would be likely to be professionally embarrassing if it became known to current, former or future clients.
+This information could be disclosed or leaked in the event of a cyber-attack on a Chambers’ server or a personal computer, or if data was left on the hard drive of an old PC or removable device after disposal.
+It may be necessary to report the fact that a data breach has occurred to persons identifiable from the information.
+This would be likely to be professionally embarrassing and may be costly.

 Download: Data Retention Policy:Download ( PDF )

 This document has been prepared by the Bar Council to assist barristers on matters of IT.
 It is not “guidance” for the purposes of the BSB Handbook I6.4, and neither the BSB nor bodies regulating information security, nor the Legal Ombudsman is bound by any views or advice expressed in it.
 It does not comprise – and cannot be relied on as giving – legal advice.
 It has been prepared in good faith, but neither the Bar Council nor any of the individuals responsible for or involved in its preparation accept any responsibility or liability for anything done in reliance on it.
 For fuller information as to the status and effect of this document, please see here.